stolksdorf/truce/rules.md

 - You can not select this action if you don't have any coins in your Supply

 #### Support
-> Enable another player's Attack or Defend to succeed
+> Enable another player's Attack or Defend action to succeed

 - Specify another player as your target when you pick this action
-- If your target also selected Support, your Support is passed along to their target, and so on.
+- If your target also selected Support, your Support is passed along to their target.
-- You don't know for sure which action you might be supporting
+- You don't have influence over what action you are supporting, just the player.
 - If you have no coins, you may still select this action.